TheTechOddBug/gluu4/docs-gluu-server-prod/docs/source/reference/JSON-oxauth-prop.md

 errorReasonEnabled                                 | Boolean value specifying whether to return detailed reason of the error from AS.
 Default value is false. removeRefreshTokensForClientOnLogout               | Boolean value specifying whether to remove Refresh Tokens on logout.
 Default value is false. forceRopcInAuthorizationEndpoint                   | Boolean value specifying whether to enabled ROPC custom script on Authorization Endpoint.
-Default value is false.
+Default value is false. connectionServiceConfiguration                     | Group for HttpService2 network configuration
+- maxTotal                                         | Set the maximum number of total open connections.
+Default value is 200.
+Property can be overwritten with system property `httpclient.maxTotal`
+- maxPerRoute                                      | Set the maximum number of concurrent connections per route.
+Default value is 50.
+Property can be overwritten with system property `httpclient.maxPerRoute`
+- validateAfterInactivity                          | Defines period of inactivity in milliseconds after which persistent connections must be re-validated prior to being leased to the consumer.
+Default value is 2000.
+Property can be overwritten with system property `httpclient.validateAfterInactivity`

 ### Brute Force Protection